jaezak/dubai_housing_predictions/README.md

 # ORDER OF OPERATIONS
 ## Data Retrieval and Preprocessing:
 * Retrieve the CSV.
-* Clean the data: drop amount column, filter out commercial properties.
+* Clean the data: drop "amount" and "transaction size" columns, filter out commercial properties.
 Bin square footage values.
 * Determine outliers such as large amount of bedrooms, high sale prices.
 * Normalize and standardize the data to ensure all features are on a similar scale.